pawelgrzybek/pawelgrzybek.com/content/posts/2025-03-31-top-picks-2025-march/index.md

 ### [Introducing command and commandfor](https://developer.chrome.com/blog/command-and-commandfor)

-Simple actions on the web, like opening a navigation when user clicks on the button, can be a tedious task to implement if it needs to respect all scenarios and does not harm accessibility.
+Simple actions on the web, like opening a navigation when a user clicks on the button, can be a tedious task to implement if it needs to respect all scenarios and does not harm accessibility.
 Some HTML elements come with native behaviours like `popoverTargetAction` and `popoverTarget` to simplify that, which does not require a single line of JS.
-These two `popover` attributes do not go anywhere, but now we are getting a lot more powerful solution that can fully replace them, but also work with plenty of other interactive elements.
+These two `popover` attributes do not go anywhere, but now we are getting a much more powerful solution that can fully replace them, but also work with plenty of other interactive elements.
 The `command` and `commandFor` can trigger an action on target elements like `popover`, `dialog`, and potentially soon on `input` and `detail` elements.
 This is one of the greatest additions to the web platform in a while, in my opinion.

 ### [A 10x Faster TypeScript](https://devblogs.microsoft.com/typescript/typescript-native-port/)